codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Renaming-tables-7ad4.md

 ```

 ---
-In the next couple of sections, we will be working with several examples to reinforce the topics we just covered.
+In the next couple of sections, we will be working with several examples to reinforce this.